Hansheinrich Kummerow: Resistance

-Although he was not tied to any political party, he joined communist resistance groups after the Nazi seizure of power and organized acts of sabotage against the German armaments industry with Hans Coppi and Erhard Tohmfor.
+Although he was not tied to any political party, he joined the communist resistance after the Nazi's seizure of power and organized acts of sabotage against the German armaments industry with Hans Coppi and Erhard Tohmfor.
 As a scout, he obtained important scientific and technical information for the Soviet Union, France and Great Britain.
 After the attack on the Soviet Union on 22 June 1941, he joined the resistance group around Harro Schulze-Boysen and Arvid Harnack that was later known as a Red Orchestra ("Rote Kapelle") and used their intelligence network to pass on important information to the Red Army.
 Amongst the documents he passed, were details of the FX 1400 radio controlled bomb taken from a military research establishment in Nauen.

 Kummerow is repeatedly wrongly associated with the Oslo Report, which was written by the physicist Hans Ferdinand Mayer, who was employed at Siemens at the time.

 According to the Berliner Morgenpost, "the engineer Hans-Heinrich Kummerow planned an assassination attempt on the Nazi propaganda minister" Joseph Goebbels in 1942.
 Kummerow planned to place a mine under the bridge leading to Goebbels' property on the island of Schwanenwerder and to detonate it remotely.